 Here's a story for the ages: Guerrero really liked a young pitcher and told Blue Jays general manager Gord Ash, who sent pitching expert Mel Queen for a second opinion.
 Queen wasn't as impressed, so the Jays passed.
 The pitcher?
 Pedro Martinez.

 That's one story recounted in a 2012 Toronto Sun interview with Guerrero.
 Another is how Guerrero talked the Blue Jays out of trading Jose Bautista, another case where he was right.

 “Epy’s family is a baseball-rich family, probably the top from the Dominican in scouting,” Bautista told the Toronto Sun last year.

-Manny Acta, the former Cleveland Indians and Washington Nationals manager, who is also a native of the Dominican Republic, talked to the Houston Chronicle on Thursday about Guerrero's impact in their home country.
+Manny Acta, the former Cleveland Indians and Washington Nationals manager, who is also a native of the Dominican Republic, talked to Ultimate Astros on Thursday about Guerrero's impact in their home country.

 “Very sad day for baseball, specially in the DR. Epy Guerrero was more than just a great scout, he was also an excellent human being and visionary.
 He was one of the first ones to implement the current baseball academies system, that has helped produce so many great MLB players from the DR.”

 Here's another video that gives you a glimpse at Guerrero at work.
 It's in Spanish, but even if you can't understand the words, the visuals are in the universal language of baseball:

 Epy Guerrero's baseball lineage lives on with his two sons — Mike, who manages the Triple-A Nashville Sounds, and Sandy, who played 19 seasons in the minor leagues, Mexico and Taiwan.
 He's now a hitting instructor in the Milwaukee Brewers organization.